AxonC/magnus-api/docs/ppm.md

 # Abstract

 Magnus Frater (or Big Brother) has been created to help tackle the ongoing issue of security within large open campuses and premises, these sorts of locations inherently have an increased potential for intrusion through unmonitored sections of land.
-The group analysed the recent spree of attacks on schools and offices (for example the shooting that occurred at the YouTube headquarters in 2018) and found that in a large amount of these attacks there were open doors and spaces that allowed the attacker to enter with ease.
+The group analysed the recent spree of attacks on schools and offices - for example the shooting that occurred at the YouTube headquarters in 2018 @agencies_2018 - and found that in a large amount of these attacks there were open doors and spaces that allowed the attacker to enter with ease.
 As a consequence to this, the idea of creating a facial recognition system to analyse and report known and unknown people within a campus/large open setting was conceived.

 As mentioned, the main purpose of the project was to create a system that would accurately detect and report people walking around an area to the associated security team, this data would differentiate between employees or authorised users and unknown people by linking into the companies employee/student database.
 Not only would this allow a security team to monitor who is within a set area at any one time, but it would also allow administrative users to track any persons movements and activities within a set time frame, through tracking of the targets face across multiple cameras.
 Another advantage to this project is that administrative users can view analytics in relation to the usage of campus properties, an example use case for this would be within a University.
 Admins could check what buildings within the campus are being utilised most by students.